-Located between Monastiraki and Omonoia metro station at Athinas street, Varvakeios market is the most important market of the city. Α colourful market where you can buy meat, fish, cheese, herbs, fruits, vegetables, οil, wine – everything you want to taste from the Greek gastronomy!
+Located between Monastiraki and Omonoia metro station on Athinas street, Varvakeios market is the most important market in Athens. Α colourful market where you can buy meat, fish, cheese, herbs, fruits, vegetables, οil, wine – everything you want to taste from the Greek gastronomy!
 But most of all you can take a look at what a normal day looks like in this capital.

 I always enjoy tasting olives there and making the final decision of what to buy after trying different varieties of them!
 I love its vibe, which is really lively.
 Everything is mixed there.
 Ethnic barber shops, shops that sell very kitsch things, groceries, hotels, Arab supermarkets, but also galleries and bars.

 A must visit is “Epirus” (located inside the market — check out the article!), a restaurant famous for its soups.

 And if you are into ethnic food, take a look at the restaurants with food from Pakistan and India around “Theatre square”.

 If you are interested in flea markets do not miss a walk at Varvakeios!